Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 $\alpha$: This parameter determines how much the treatment-control and between treatment divergence are measured.
 An $\alpha$ of 0.5 means both are valued equally </br>
 $\lambda$: Allows to put an emphasis on certain treatmens.
 For example one might put more emphasis on cheaper treatments. </br>
 $\gamma$: Allows to further emphasize selected between treatment divergences.

+In addition to the gain, they also added a normalization factor which has two functions.
+Firstly, it is supposed to prevent bias towards test with high number of outcomes.
+Secondly, it punishes uneven splits.

 ### 4.1.2 Simple Splitting Criterion <a class="anchor" id="simple"></a>